-UPDATE 1-Brazil's Vale reports 3rd-qtr miss on forex, base metals
+UPDATE 2-Brazil's Vale reports 3rd-quarter miss on forex, base metals

 Free cash flow reached a robust $3.113 billion, helping Vale cut its debt to $10.704 billion, its lowest since 2009, from $11.519 billion in the second quarter.
 However, it failed to reach its net debt goal of $10 billion which Chief Executive Officer Fabio Schvartsman forecast in January for the middle of the year.

 Heavy spending on Vale’s flagship S11D mine, which churns out rich grades of ore, drove up Vale’s debt in recent years, coinciding with a sharp slide in iron ore prices.
+Helped by a ramp-up at that mine, Vale reported record iron ore production in the quarter, underpinning the results.

+China’s campaign to clean its skies by clamping down on polluting steel mills has fueled a need for high-grade iron ore to boost productivity and limit emissions, opening the door wider for suppliers of better quality ore like Vale to the world’s biggest buyer.

+Vale also said it approved the $1.1 billion expansion of its Salobo copper mining, which Reuters previously reported was slated for approval at an Oct.
+24 board meeting.

+The miner said it would receive a bonus of some $600 million to $700 million from Wheaton Precious Metals after reaching certain output targets, as part of an existing gold stream deal.

 Vale trimmed its capital expenditures to $692 million in the quarter from $863 million in the same period last year.

 Net operating revenue rose to $9.543 billion, above the $9.050 billion in the third quarter of 2017.
 Analysts had expected revenue of $9.456 billion.
-(Reporting by Alexandra Alper; Editing by Richard Chang and Chris Reese)
+(Reporting by Alexandra Alper and Marta Nogueira; Editing by Chris Reese and Diane Craft)